zalyoung/gitlab-handbook/content/handbook/marketing/marketing-operations/marketo/_index.md

 ### Snippets

-[Localized email footer](https://engage-ab.marketo.com/?munchkinId=194-VVC-221#/ds/snippet/15/overview/details) - This snippet can be applied to localized emails to automatically include the translated unsusbcribe language.
+[Localized email footer](https://engage-ab.marketo.com/?munchkinId=194-VVC-221#/ds/snippet/15/overview/details) - This snippet can be applied to localized emails to automatically include the translated unsubcribe language.
 The unsubscribe language will be localized if the recipient has a known `Preferred Language`.
 If they do not have a preferred language on file, the footer will be in English.

 {{% details summary="How to use the localized email footer snippet" %}}
 To use the Localized email footer snippet in an email: